Board Configuration

 - Click Apply to sync the changes into your board

-Kangentic watches the kangentic.json file for changes in real-time.
-Any modification — whether from a git pull, a manual edit, or another tool — triggers the reconciliation prompt.
-This means your board stays in sync with your team without any manual import/export steps.
+Kangentic watches the kangentic.json file for changes in real time.
+Any external modification - a git pull, a hand edit, or another tool - triggers the reconciliation prompt, including a commit you made elsewhere and pulled back onto this machine.
+Kangentic’s own UI exports write back silently, so they never prompt.
+Your board stays in sync with your team without any manual import/export steps.

 Personal overrides